Full-time and extended RV travel ALWAYS involves unique emotional challenges! Are you (and your travel partner) up to them?

 The intent of this page is to address the unique relationship demands of life "on the move."
 Here I hope to share what I see as some of the unique emotional challenges faced by those living the nomadic life.

-Randy and I get along with each other fine – most of the time but RVing has a way of testing us.
+Randy and I get along with each other fine – most of the time.
+But our RVing has a way of testing us.
 Of all our arguments, some of the most memorable occurred on our extended RV trips and, yes, there were some doozies.
 Later, we seldom recall what we were fighting about but we always remember exactly where we were at the time.

-When people ask how we can possibly live in such a small space, twenty-four-seven for months at a time, our pat answer is, “We don’t live in our RV, we only sleep, wash up, and cook meals in it but you should see the size of our living and dining rooms!”
+When people ask how we can possibly live in such a small space, twenty-four-seven for months at a time, our pat answer is, “We don’t live in our RV, we only sleep, wash up, and prepare meals there.
+But you should see the size of our living and dining rooms!”
 The truth is, getting along, while spending that much time together isn't always easy and the one thing most outsiders cannot even imagine.

 Of course, emotional challenges as they relate to couple issues aren't unique to RV living.
 While it's true that a new adventurous lifestyle can rekindle the flames and bond couples closer together, any marriage that's already on the rocks is not likely to survive in the close quarters of RV living.

-For the last eleven years, we've traveled on extended trips together, between five and twelve months at a time, in a nineteen-foot Roadtrek camper van.
+Randy and I have traveled on extended trips together since 2000, anywhere from three to twelve months at a time, in a nineteen-foot Roadtrek camper van.
 Through trial and error, we've learned a few tricks - or as we call it, "emotional protection" - to preserve our personal space and emotional well-being.

 Whether traveling alone, as a couple, or with children, most seasoned RVers will agree that this lifestyle is not for the fainthearted or those easily discouraged.
 While there seems to be plenty of practical and technical RVing advice available, not much has been written about the emotional challenges - aspects which, left unaddressed, might be one of the biggest factors in determining whether you’ll be able to handle (and enjoy) this way of life.
 Knowing what to expect and having some idea of how to ease or avoid situations and deal with your feelings, could alleviate some common fears.